 Today we’re discussing—wait for it—failure.

-Failure is a necessary element of leadership.
+BUT failure is a necessary element of leadership.

 How someone handles their failures and mistakes directly reflects on their ability to lead others in a positive manner.
 Because no matter how hard a person tries, they will never be perfect.
 Something they do will go wrong or they’ll say the wrong thing.
 It happens.